Modbus Configuration Manual

 Large Data-types

 The Modbus standard does not specify how to transfer data larger than 16 bits.
-This poses a challenge when working on data-types larger than 16 bits, as the byte-sequence of that data is not properly defined.
-The CDP Automation add-on defines a ByteSwap operator which can be used to manipulate the byte order of a signal.
+This poses a challenge when working on data types larger than 16 bits, as the byte sequence of that data is not properly defined.
+The CDP Automation add-on defines a ByteSwap operator operator which can be used to manipulate the byte order of a signal.

-In Modbus, int, {unsigned int},float, double and other large datatypes might require a ByteSwap operator on that signal to be converted corrrectly, depending on the implementation in the device being communicated with.
-For instance, the byte-sequence of float data '0123', where 0,1,2 and 3 represent bytes in the float, could be converted to '2301'.
+In Modbus, int, {unsigned int},float, double and other large datatypes might require a ByteSwap operator on that signal to be converted correctly, depending on the implementation in the device being communicated with.
+IEEE754 defines the byte sequence for floats and doubles, but some devices send these values byte-swapped.
+For instance, the byte-sequence of float data '0123', where 0,1,2 and 3 represent bytes in the float, could be sent as '2301'.
 As devices have different implementations of the byteswapping of large data-types, it is advisable to test that the values sent match the values received.
 We recommend using a 'Hex to float' converter to test this.
 By generating a known number on one side, it is possible to test that the other side converts this correctly, and if not, use the 'Hex to float' converter to determine how the swapping becomes incorrect.

 For instance, the hex value '0x1122331f' corresponds to the float value '1.27953e-28'.
 '11' fills one byte, '22' fills the next byte, '33' fills the third byte, and '1f' fills the last byte.
 (Note that the last byte can not be '44' due to restrictions in the IEEE 754 floating-point format).
 Send the value '1.27953e-28' from the transmitting side, and check the hex value that is received in a 'float to hex' converter.
 By looking at the byte positions of '11', '22', '33' and '1f' in the received hexadecimal number, it should be possible to determine how the ByteSwap operator should be configured to produce the correct result.